Technology / Networking

 38.4

-Remember the goal is to uncover that final number: bandwidth ethernet.
+Remember, the goal is to uncover that final number: bandwidth ethernet.
 The basic equation for this is Total Bandwidth = Packet Size x Packets Per Second.
-However, it's not totally straightforward in regard to determining the packet size and the packets per second based on the data in our table.
-Let's figure out how we arrive at the final number for the G.711 Codec, which is 87.2 Kilobytes per second.
+However, it's not straightforward to determine the packet size and the packets per second based on the data in our table.
+Let's determine how we arrive at the final number for the G.711 Codec, 87.2 Kilobytes per second.

 Calculating Sample Size